danpla/dpscreenocr/doc/manual.md

 system package manager as described in the "[Installing languages][]" section.

-When you open the manager, it tries to fetch the list of available languages from the Internet.
+When you open the manager, it tries to retrieve the list of available languages from the Internet.
 If this fails (e.g., if there is no network connection), you can still remove languages using the corresponding tab.